paly2/GPIOEmu/README.md

 ## How to use it

 Documentation: mostly the same as [RPi.GPIO](https://sourceforge.net/p/raspberry-gpio-python/wiki/Home/).
-See "differences with the RPi.GPIO module" for... differences.
+See [differences with the RPi.GPIO module"](https://github.com/paly2/GPIOEmu#differences-with-the-rpigpio-module) for... differences.

 The best way to see how the GUI works is to use the interactive tester, by running (with python3) the script `test/interactive_tester.py`.
 ```